 - Please refer to this website when you have questions.
 The information will be updated as significant changes to the airfield are made.

-PHASE TWO of the construction project is now complete.
+PHASE FOUR of the construction project is now underway.
 It should be noted that the runway magnetic compass heading has shifted slightly over the years, and runway 16/34 has been renamed to runway 17/35.
 The temporary runway 35 Instrument Landing System (ILS) is operational, and Precision Approach Path Indicators (PAPI) are available on both ends of the runway.
 As the project progresses, construction phasing will create the need to close some existing taxiway connectors.
 When this occurs, diagrams will be posted here.
-Please be aware that NOTAMs will be issued frequently relating to the night closure of the airfield, which will most always occur between the hours of 11:45pm and 6am, depending on commercial flight schedules.
-Airfield closure periods will generally be from 11:45pm to 6am, but may be adjusted when necessary.
+Please be aware that NOTAMs will be issued frequently relating to the night closure of the airfield, which will most always occur between the hours of 12:00am and 5:30am, depending on commercial flight schedules.
+Airfield closure periods will generally be from 12:00am to 5:30am, but may be adjusted when necessary.
 Please check NOTAMS for the most up-to-date information.

 Detailed overview for pilots: the 5-year project